fyrkov/refcards/LeetCode_refcard.md

 }

 public void backtrack(List<Integer> curr, List<List<Integer>> ans, int[] nums) {
-    // Check for criteris when to accept the leaf or abandon the branch if (curr.size() == nums.length) {
+    // Check for criteria when to accept the leaf or abandon the branch if (curr.size() == nums.length) {
-        ans.add(new ArrayList<>(curr)); // mind the cope constructor
+        ans.add(new ArrayList<>(curr)); // mind the copy constructor
         return;
     }